Aller au contenu principal

 Solid

 This proposed law aims to increase transparency around tax evasion and the "tax gap" (uncollected taxes).
-It would require the Canada Revenue Agency (CRA) to report on tax evasion convictions and provide data to help understand how much tax money goes uncollected, which is good.
-However, the details of how the tax gap will be calculated are broad, and the law relies on the CRA and Parliamentary Budget Officer to do the right thing.
+It would require the Canada Revenue Agency (CRA) to report on tax evasion convictions and provide data to calculate the tax gap, which is good.
+However, the details of how the tax gap will be calculated and used are not fully defined, and there may be challenges in accurately estimating it.

 Things to Watch For

-• The law doesn't specify the exact methods for calculating the tax gap, which could lead to inconsistent reporting.
+• The exact methods for calculating the tax gap are not specified, which could lead to inconsistent reporting.

-• The law doesn't address how the government will use the tax gap information to improve tax collection or deter evasion.
+• The law does not explain how the reported tax gap data will be used to improve tax collection or prevent tax evasion.

 Progress